lokasho/lifesensor-hardware/components/ecg_ads1292/docs/Development_ecg_ads1292.md

 <img src="../pcbs/ecg_ads1292_main/manufacture/images/ecg_ads1292_main-brd.svg" alt="layout of ecg_ads1292_main" width="400"/>
 </p>

-(*1*) This section is based on a translation of a documentation for a project at Technische Universität Berlin
+(*1*) This section is based on the translation of a project documentation at Technische Universität Berlin

-### Prototypes 1 and 2
+### Start-up of first prototypes Rev. 0.1

 Two prototypes have been produced July 2020.
 As no LDO where ordered the analog supply voltage is directly using the 5V from the interconnect.
 This is done by shorting the appropriate pads for the LDO.
 (The ADS1292 allows the analog supply voltage to be 5V).